Thomas J. Kirkwood

-He has appeared on behalf of clients in federal district courts or state trial courts in Ohio, Kentucky, Indiana, Michigan, Georgia, West Virginia and Florida.
+He has appeared on behalf of clients in federal district courts or state trial courts in Ohio, Kentucky, Indiana, Massachusetts, Michigan, Georgia, Texas, West Virginia and Florida.

 Tom has extensive trial and ADR experience in a broad range of construction matters, litigating cases involving heavy and highway, wastewater treatment, bridges, structural steel, structural failures, tunnels, roofs, wall failures, building envelopes, soils and foundations, and other design and construction defects as well as disruption, and inefficiency claims and the design professional standard of care and delay.

 Tom is also a principal construction consultant in Project Management Consultants llc (PMC), a wholly owned subsidiary of Thompson Hine.
 The PMC team of professionals has extensive experience in the areas of design, construction consulting, construction management, partnering facilitation and owner's representation services.